mirego/killswitch-mobile/README.md

 ### Custom UI

+With this approach you are free to customize the Killswitch UI and UX the way you want.
+It could either occupy the whole screen with an opaque background, or be displayed on top of the main view with some alpha.

+#### Android

-On Android somewhere in the root view of your application, you can do something like this.
+In the root view of your application, you can engage the Killswitch inside a `LaunchedEffect` and decide which view to display depending on the state of the view data.

 ```kotlin
 var viewData by remember { mutableStateOf<KillswitchViewData?>(null) }